Our 20s Matter

 If you take a job you thought you’d like, but you don’t, it’s probably not going to ruin your life.
 You’ll question your career for a few months, and then hopefully, you’ll switch directions, and this time around, you’ll know more about yourself and your options.
 Hopefully you’ll also have some more identity capital to share as well.
 But if you get into a bad marriage, a lot is at stake.
 Worst case scenario, you marry somebody who ends up being abusive, steals your money, belittles you, or kills you.
 Best case scenario, you get into a divorce which ends well; both parties want to be respectful and courteous, but yet, you still lost half your household income and only one person can keep the dog.

-My point isn’t that all relationships are destined to fail or end in divorce or nasty breakups… in fact, statistically, about 39% are.
+My point isn’t that all relationships are destined to fail or end in divorce or nasty breakups… in fact, statistically, only about 39% of relationships will end in divorce, according to Business Insider.
 My point is that if there’s a 39% chance that your long-term relationship won’t work, then wouldn’t you want to do everything you can to make sure you end up in the other 61%?

 So what we can do to try to ensure that we end up in that 61% where the marriage works?
 Well, it’s not cookie-cutter simple.
 Neither me nor Jay can tell you what you need to do.
 All we can do is inform you of some interesting tidbits about relationships.